Farmington Schools Reinstate Mask Mandate

 Farmington's mask policy says masks will be mandatory if infection levels are at a high risk, or 50 or more cases per 10,000 people.
 For moderate risk, which is 30-49 infections per 10,000 people, masks are optional but recommended for Farmington students and staff.
 A low risk is 10-29 cases per 10,000.

-Farmington's district website was updated Jan.
-6 for covid cases among students and staff and it showed that there are 40 covid infections for students with 120 students in quarantine and nine staff members with covid infections and six staff members in quarantine.
+Farmington's district website on Tuesday morning for its covid dashboard showed there are 84 covid infections for students with 174 students in quarantine and 16 staff members with covid infections and 16 staff members in quarantine.